Overground Railroad

 Description

-A New York Times Notable Book, Overground Railroad is the first book to explore the historical role and residual impact of the Green Book, a travel guide for black motorists used for decades when traveling through segregated America.
+A New York Times Notable Book, Overground Railroad is the first book to explore the historical role and residual impact of the Green Book, a travel guide for Black motorists used for decades when traveling through segregated America.

-Published from 1936 to 1966, the Green Book was hailed as the “black travel guide to America.”
-At that time, it was both dangerous and difficult for African Americans to travel, because black travelers couldn’t eat, sleep, or buy gas at most white-owned businesses.
-The Green Book listed hotels, restaurants, gas stations, and other businesses that were safe for black travelers.
+Published from 1936 to 1966, the Green Book was hailed as the “Black travel guide to America.”
+At that time, it was both dangerous and difficult for African Americans to travel, because Black travelers couldn’t eat, sleep, or buy gas at most white-owned businesses.
+The Green Book listed hotels, restaurants, gas stations, and other businesses that were safe for Black travelers.
 It was a resourceful and innovative solution to a horrific problem.

 Candacy Taylor writes in her introduction, “The Green Book was published during a time when car travel symbolized freedom in America, but since racial segregation was in full force throughout the country, the open road wasn’t open to all.
-When black motorists picked up a copy of the Green Book, they were greeted by the words ‘Just What You Have Been Looking For!!
+When Black motorists picked up a copy of the Green Book, they were greeted by the words ‘Just What You Have Been Looking For!!
 NOW WE CAN TRAVEL WITHOUT EMBARRASSMENT.’”
-Chapters include:

 • Driving While Black